 that a teacher at Limerick Educate Together School recently asked pupils to bring in matter relevant to the French Revolution of 1789 and freedom of speech; and a pupil took in a copy of the Charlie Hebdo of 14 01 2015, which the teacher showed to the pupils, and this offended a pupil who is Muslim;

 that a parent of this second pupil, as well as complaining to the school, gave the following view to the Limerick Leader - that the cover picture has caused great insult within the Islam community in Ireland and the world; and that the child was “subjected” to seeing the magazine; and that parents teach children to have respect for all peoples and for their cultures and for their religions, of which educators should be mindful.
 This read as if the magazine being shown in the class took away from such respect.

 I agree fully with respect for all people, but disagree entirely with the idea of an obligation to have respect for any culture.

 1. I favour respect for all persons and their legal, constitutional, and human rights, and the special rights of children: and special rights means, because they are growing up, that children need both protection from dangers AND open availability of information so that they can grow into good citizens, which includes understanding the cultures of the society in which they live.

-Filed under: blasphemy, constitution, cultural issues, debate, humanism, ireland, political issues, religion, Secularism | Tagged: blasphemy, constitution of ireland, free speech, Human Rights, islam, law, Limerick Educate Together School, Limerick Leader, religion, secularism, society | 2 Comments »
+Filed under: blasphemy, constitution, cultural issues, education, islam, law, religion, Secularism, social issues | Tagged: blasphemy, constitution of ireland, free speech, Human Rights, islam, law, Limerick Educate Together School, Limerick Leader, religion, secularism, society | 2 Comments »